The best free attraction in every state and DC

 Nevada: Rhyolite Ghost Town, Nye County

 The southwest has little shortage of haunting ghost towns, and this creaking abandoned settlement in southern Nevada is a great example.
-The mining town of Rhyolite mushroomed in the early 20th century and was soon complete with shops, a jail, an impressive bank building and homes for the workers.
+The mining town of Rhyolite mushroomed in the early 20th century and was soon complete with shops, a jail, an impressive bank building, and homes for the workers.
 By 1916, though, the town had been deserted, and today crumbling remnants are all that remain.
 Step back in time and take a wander between the structures: the train depot and the mercantile are particularly impressive.
-Check out the eeriest ghost towns in America.

 New Hampshire: Museum of the White Mountains, Plymouth